 - A complainant must appeal a public agency's denial of, or failure to respond to, his or her open meetings complaint within sixty days, and if he or she does not do so the appeal is time-barred.
-There is no similar statutory limitation on bringing an open records appeal. - Upon receipt of an open meetings appeal, the Attorney General will issue notification of the appeal, and a copy of the appeal, to the public agency against which the appeal was filed, and the agency may respond in writing to the
+There is no similar statutory limitation on bringing an open records appeal. - Upon receipt of an appeal, the Attorney General will issue notification of the appeal, and a copy of the appeal, to the public agency against which the appeal was filed, and the agency may respond in writing to the Attorney General.

-Attorney General.
 The agency must send a copy of its response to the individual who filed the appeal.
+The agency may also email its response on appeal to OAGAppeals@ky.gov.

-- The Attorney General will not consider an appeal that does not include a copy of the written complaint and a copy of the agency's response, if the agency issued a response. - Because the Open Meetings Act provides for judicial review of the issues raised in an appeal, the Attorney General will not reconsider an open meetings decision. - The Attorney General's role in an open meetings appeal is to issue a decision stating whether the public agency violated the Open Meetings Act; the Attorney General cannot comment on, or direct the implementation of, proposed remedial measures.
+- The Attorney General will not consider an appeal that does not include a copy of the written complaint and a copy of the agency's response, if the agency issued a response. - Because the Open Meetings Act provides for judicial review of the issues raised in an appeal, and because the Attorney General's review is a statutory proceeding under which no authority has been granted to the Attorney General to reconsider an open meetings decision, the Attorney General will not reconsider any open meetings decision under any circumstances.
+40 KAR 1:030 § 4. - The Attorney General's role in an open meetings appeal is to issue a decision stating whether the public agency violated the Open Meetings Act; the Attorney General cannot comment on, or direct the implementation of, proposed remedial measures.
 Nor can he enforce his decision by imposing penalties.